 As a leading advertising agency in the field of healthcare, one New York-based health organization is used to a fast-paced environment where things can change at a moment’s notice.
 So, when offices in New York shut down and workers were forced to work remotely, the health organization quickly adapted to the new normal.
 However, remote work introduced a new issue for the agency: coworkers weren’t interacting as much as they used to.

-The health organization’s core values — courage, curiosity, grit, and generosity — encourages them to try new things, all while keeping clients and coworkers in mind.
-That’s why we wanted to talk to their Connections Program team who were tasked with developing and improving the agency’s culture in a new, remote world.
+The health organization’s core values — courage, curiosity, grit, and generosity — encourage employees to try new things, all while keeping clients and coworkers in mind.
+That’s why LEAD talked to their Connections Program team who were tasked with developing and improving the agency’s culture in a new, remote world initially in 2021.

 Adapting To Change

 While the health organization is used to the fast-accelerating field of healthcare, they wanted to keep change within their agency as manageable as possible.
 Of course, a global pandemic forces adaptation pretty quickly.

 Before the pandemic, the health organization put no effort into employee matching, a key function of company culture apps like LEAD.
 “The necessity really came from COVID,” says Janice.
 “This is solving a new challenge for us.”